 Attach the Trusses

 Mark the truss locations on top of both beams.
-Set the front truss first, fastening it with angle brackets (Figure A).Then set and brace the remaining trusses.
+Set the front truss first, fastening it with angle brackets (you'll need 12 for this project - See Figure A).Then set and brace the remaining trusses.

 Sheathe the Roof